Tom Jones: Get Vaccinated—and Wear a Rubber!

 The only time it was hard was when I was doing two shows a night for a month straight in Las Vegas, because I was going through problems, because I could not hold back.
 Elvis Presley told me, “You’ve got to hold back.”
 On my life, this is the truth, he said, “You’ve got to have more voices with you, so that when you hit those top notes, you cannot sing.
 You’re going to blow it.”
 He said, “Sometimes, I don’t even sing it.”
 He had a tenor in his band hitting the notes, so sometimes he could just mime it!
 And I said, “Yeah, but see, I love the fight, that I’m hitting that fucking note.
 I got to do it!”
 And Frank Sinatra told me the same thing.
 He said, “Come to Palm Springs with me.
 I’ll show you vocal things.
 You can get as much out of it, but you don’t have to put as much into it as you are.”
 And I said, “Well, thank you very much, Mr. Sinatra, sir, but I can only do it in a certain way.”
 He said, “But you won’t be able to talk.”
 And he was right.
 I got these nodules on my cords, and I had to get them taken off.
 I had more in me that I wanted to get out than my voice would allow, and I’ve got a big voice.
 So, I had to learn that light and shade.

-At that point in your career—in the early seventies—and you’re hanging out with Sinatra and Elvis, but really you’re just a kid from Wales.
+At that point in your career—in the early ’70s—and you’re hanging out with Sinatra and Elvis, but really you’re just a kid from Wales.
 I mean, come on.

 Exactly!
 I got pictures on the walls.
 When I first met Elvis Presley, I had three singles out.
 “It’s Not Unusual,” “What’s New Pussycat,” and a song called “With These Hands,” which is a ballad.
 Here I am, I’m only just 25 then, on this closed set, and I see Elvis walking towards me singing “With These Hands.”
 Well, when I was in Wales singing in pubs, I would sing, “It’s Now or Never” or “Blue Suede Shoes” or whatever.
 They’d say, “Shit.
 You’re doing that as good as Elvis Presley, Tom.”
 And I said, “I’ll tell him that when I meet him.”
 And they went, “Oh, for fuck’s sake.
 You’re lovely and everything, but Elvis Presley?”
 I had a feeling I was going to meet him.
 Well, when he’s walking towards me singing “With These Hands,” I see all these fellas in my mind going, “Fuck me.”
 So, I said to him, “If the boys back home could see me now.”